Jurong Lake District, the second biggest business district in Singapore outside the city.

-Jurong Lake District Development: A Property Investment Hotspot in West Region
+Jurong Lake District Development: A Property Investment Hotspot

 The Jurong Lake District (JLD) is a major development project in western Singapore aimed at creating new business and leisure opportunities outside the Central Business District (CBD).
-In fact, it has been dubbed Singapore’s second CBD.
+In fact, it will become Singaporeโ€™s second-largest Central Business District (CBD) outside the city.

-The Urban Redevelopment Authority (URA) is leading the development of the Jurong Lake District, with a focus on building commercial and residential developments, as well as amenities and recreational facilities.
+Meanwhile, the Urban Redevelopment Authority (URA) is leading the development of the Jurong Lake District, with a focus on building commercial and residential developments, as well as amenities and recreational facilities.
 The goal is to transform Jurong into a hub for business, innovation, and leisure.

 The plans for Jurong Lake District have continued to evolve since its blueprint was first unveiled in the URA Master Plan 2008.